-2) Roadmap Computation: The roadmap for a given static and non-deformable environment is computed in a preprocessing step.
+Roadmap Computation The roadmap for a given static and non-deformable environment is computed in a preprocessing step.
 The main computational load comes from collision checks that need to be performed in order to determine edges that can be connected by collision-free paths.
 This is independent of our deformation cost estimation and takes for our test scenario with 1,000 sample configurations and 7,306 collision-free edges around 40 min.
-This could further be improved by using a more sophisticated collision checking algorithm.
 Evaluating the deformation cost for the 7,306 edges additionally takes 105 s (note that only the edges intersecting the bounding sphere of the deformable object need to be further analyzed using our GP based regression.
-This were 801 edges in this example).
+These were 801 edges in this example.